StoffePro/kerbal-steam-switcher/README.md

 # dependencies
-steam-switcher-wrapper-thingy.exe reads installation dirs from CKAN, so you need to have all your installs belong to CKAN.
+kerbal-steam-switcher.exe reads installation dirs from CKAN, so you need to have all your installs belong to CKAN.